 Winterization procedures protect boat systems and gear from freeze damage.
 Winterizing also guards items such as batteries, inboard and outboard engines, and lower units and sterndrives from damage and wear that lying idle can cause.
 Luckily for you, a concentrated weekend effort is all that’s needed to ensure your boat is protected during the brutal winter months.
 Though just as with anything else on your boat, if you run into a system or procedure that’s beyond your skill set, ask an expert.

-Should you haul your boat out of the water for winter?
+Should you take your boat out of the water for winter?

 The first thing you’ll want to do is decide whether to store your boat in or out of the water over the winter.
 For trailer boaters the choice is easy.
 But for those with the fortunate problem of owning a larger boat, the decision of whether to haul out or tough it out at the dock might be a tough one, depending on your location.
 Each method has costs associated with it, which will vary depending on the type and size of your boat, as well as the boatyard you deal with.